coateds/AWS-Learning/python-lambda-working-env.md

 ## The top level sequence is
 1. Create an EC2 instance out of the Amazon Linux 2 AMI (Requires a 64-bit Amazon Linux instance)
-  * There is an Amazon AMI that includes python.
-Check this out for suitability?
-  * Amazon Linux AMI 2018.03.0
+  * Amazon AMIs come with Python 2.7...
+To work with 3.6 upgrade/installation is necessary
 2. I am using my [normal personal username].pem for a key
-3. from home dir of surface:  ssh -i coateds.pem ec2-user@34.214.227.227
+3. from home dir of surface:  ssh -i [normal personal username].pem ec2-user@x.x.x.x
 4. Prep the image if necessary with Python, PIP, Virtualenv, and requests (others?)
 5. Paste the tested code into [function_name].py
 6. Zip the dependencies into [function_name].py